mtfaye/maa-dash/README.md

-# maa-dash
+# hit-dash
-Music analytic app built with dash and powered by Spotify API
+Analytical music application, built with Dash and powered by the Spotify web api.